Samarpitmishra2004/Revenue-Insights/README.md

 5. ✅ Comparative insights across cities and customer types
 6. ✅ Clean and professional layout with responsive design in Power BI
 # 🛠 Tools Used
-a.
-Power BI Desktop: For building interactive and insightful visualizations
+1. Power BI Desktop: For building interactive and insightful visualizations
-b.
-Excel / CSV: For data cleaning and transformation
+2. Excel / CSV: For data cleaning and transformation
-c.
-DAX: For calculated columns and measures (e.g., RevPAR, ADR)
+3. DAX: For calculated columns and measures (e.g., RevPAR, ADR)
 # 📈 Business Insights Enabled
 1. This dashboard enables hospitality decision-makers to:
 2. Understand which channels or cities generate the most revenue